argonjs/argon-3-tutorials/_posts/2015-03-24-geolocation.md

 ## Main file (index.html)

 In the index.html, the body tag is in two parts.
 The "argon-immersive-context" div is used to create a small dynamic information box at the bottom of the screen that will track the user's location and the position of the two objects.
-Text outside this special div is rendered only when the user enters "Page Mode" by touched the icon in the top right corner of the interface.
+Text outside this special div is rendered only when the user enters "Page Mode" by touching the icon in the top right corner of the interface.
 In this case,  the text in Page Mode offers an explanation of the example that appears on the screen over the background context.

 {% highlight html %}
 <body>